In this article

 If you're a sole trader, you'll pay income tax on the profit you make from your business.
 You'll need to submit a self-assessment tax return to HMRC to calculate how much you owe.

-If you're paid by the company, income tax will be taken through the company's PAYE scheme.
+If you're paid by the company, income tax will be taken through the company's scheme.
 It's at this point you'll also pay any personal National Insurance contributions you owe.
 You may also have to complete a self-assessment form, for instance if you pay yourself dividends from the company on top of your salary.

 Sole traders pay National Insurance as part of self-assessment tax.

-For the 2023-24 tax year, self-employed NICs work like this:
+For the 2025-26 tax year, self-employed NICs work like this:

-Find out more: National Insurance rates
+Find out more about National Insurance rates.

 CGT is payable when you sell something for a profit.
 For individuals, this tends to be possessions.
 For small business owners, it's paid if you sell or give away an asset, shares or your whole company.
 For example, if you dispose of land and buildings, fixtures and fittings, plant and machinery, shares and registered trademarks.

+The rate you pay will depend on your individual income tax – basic-rate taxpayers pay 18%, while higher and additional-rate taxpayers pay 24%.
 Bear in mind that capital gains will count towards your income for the year, so a large profit could push you into a higher tax bracket.

-To work out how much you'll pay on the sale of your business, you can take the sales price, and deduct what you paid for it, as well as any investments in the business and costs related to buying or selling it.
+To work out how much you'll pay on the sale of your business, you can take the sales price and deduct what you paid for it, as well as any investments in the business and costs related to buying or selling it.
 Then you're left with the gains.

 From this, you can deduct your personal capital gains allowance.
-In 2023-24 individuals can earn up to £6,000 before tax (down from £12,300 in 2022-23), and couples can pool their allowances.
+In 2025-26 individuals can earn up to £3,000 before tax (down from £6,000 in 2023-24), and couples can pool their allowances.

 This allowance is applied per person, rather than per business that you sell.